 San Antonio St. Bridge Reconstruction

 The City of New Braunfels is taking a proactive approach by informing our residents about the upcoming San Antonio Street Bridge Reconstruction Project, managed by the Texas Department of Transportation.
-Project information and updates will be posted here as information becomes available.
+Project information and updates will be posted below as information becomes available. - View All Updates

-The upcoming improvements to the San Antonio Street Bridge will modernize the existing bridge to accommodate wider travel lanes and sidewalks while retaining the historical ambiance and architecture.
-Construction crews will begin placing equipment on August 1, 2019, and the bridge closed to pedestrian and vehicular traffic on September 3, 2019.
+The improvements to the San Antonio Street Bridge will modernize the existing bridge to accommodate wider travel lanes and sidewalks while retaining the historical ambiance and architecture.
+Construction crews began placing equipment on August 1, 2019, and the bridge closed to pedestrian and vehicular traffic on September 3, 2019.

 The current bridge was built in 1923, with 10 foot wide lanes and 4 foot wide sidewalks.
 The project is needed because the bridge does not meet current structural and functional standards.
 The lack of shoulder and narrow sidewalks pose a safety risk for pedestrians and bicycles, the weight limit cannot support heavier vehicles, including emergency response vehicles impacting response times, and the travel lanes are not wide enough for large vehicles and bicycle users.
 The improved structure will allow for the passage of emergency vehicles and provide a much safer travel path for both vehicles and pedestrians.

 The City has worked with various mapping systems to ensure the closure and detours are in place for users.

 The primary traffic detour route utilizes Comal, Garden, and Lincoln to circumvent the bridge, but alternately, traffic may utilize N. Union to either Hinman Island Drive or Torrey St./Elizabeth, through Landa Park to avoid the closed bridge crossing.